 The disabilities of our riders include cerebral palsy, learning disabilities, behavioural problems, autism, deafness, visual impairment and many other syndromes and neurological problems.

 Many of our riders were originally introduced to us by the physiotherapists of Harrogate and District Community Resource Team, and the children from the Child Development Centre at the local hospital.
 We also have riders from Henshaw’s College for the Blind and from Insight Homes.

 For those people who are in a wheelchair and unable to sit on a horse we offer carriage driving, where the wheelchair is secured to the carriage and they travel around the country lanes for an hour.
-We also have STAN the mechanical horse for people who wouldn’t be confident on a live horse.
-STAN has all the rhythmical movements of a real horse and so all the benefits, BUT he can’t run away.
+We also have STORM the mechanical horse for people who wouldn’t be confident on a live horse.
+STORM has all the rhythmical movements of a real horse and so all the benefits, BUT he can’t run away.